Kuanhao-Chao/splam/docs/source/content/alignment_evaluation.rst

         :title: bg-light font-weight-bolder
         :body: bg-light text-left

         The directory where the output file is written to.
 The default output directory is :code:`tmp_out`.
 This argument is same as the one in :ref:`Step 2 <alignment-extract-introns>`.
-Note that if you set your own output directory, you have to set the same output directory for this step as well, or otherwise, Splam will not be able to find some essential temporary files.
+Note that if you set your own output directory, you have to set the same output directory for this step as well.
+Otherwise, Splam will not be able to find some essential temporary files.
 We recommend users not to set this argument and use the default value.

 |